-Currently the FSL offers Forensic Biology, Materials Analysis, Firearms, and Fingerprint examinations.
+Currently the FSL offers Forensic Biology, Forensic Chemistry and Fingerprint examinations.

-- Forensic Biology: The analysis of biological tissues, such as blood, semen, skin, and hairs, for morphological and genetic characteristics.
+- Forensic Biology: The analysis of biological tissues, such as blood, semen and skin, for genetic characteristics.
 When compared to reference samples from a known source, modern forensic DNA analysis can be extremely specific about establishing identity.